Keep Your Heart Healthy

 Heart attack prevention is critical and should begin early in life.
 Start with an assessment of your risk factors.
 Then develop a plan you can follow to maintain a low risk for heart attack.
 For many people, their first heart attack is disabling or even fatal.
 Do everything you can to lower your risk.

-General heart screening and cardiac screening for sports are available at our clinic.
+General heart screening is available at our clinic.

 Health in your 50s